-See the current schedule of classes for a listing of tuition and fees.
+Visit the college website for a listing of current tuition and fees.

 PAYMENT OF TUITION AND FEES

 Tuition and fees are due and payable at the time of registration.
 A Deferred Payment Plan is available for students.
 The formulation of regulations regarding payment of tuition and fees and granting of refunds is the responsibility of the vice president of administration.